 With a huge rise in legal cases being brought against companies by employees, this cover has become an almost must-have cover alongside directors’ and officers’ and entity insurance as part of wider management liability protection.

-Employment practises liability insurance provides:
+Employment practices liability insurance provides:

 D&O Insurance is a complex subject with many options available.
 We will take the time to identify your needs for this and other relevant insurance products to make sure you’re fully covered.
 Directors and Officers Insurance is essential for many companies as it protects individuals in the event of legal action.